Melphalan is a chemotherapy drug used to treat myeloma, melanoma, sarcoma and ovarian cancer. It may also be used to treat other cancers.

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Taking melphalan as tablets
+Having melphalan as tablets

 Your nurse or pharmacist will give you the tablets to take home.
 Always take them exactly as explained.
 This is important to make sure they work as well as possible for you.

 You should swallow the melphalan tablets whole with a glass of water.
 They should not be chewed or crushed.
+Take them at the same time every day.

 If you forget to take the melphalan, you should take the missed dose as soon as possible within the same day.
 If a full day has gone by, tell your doctor or nurse.